ulloaluis/Text-Email-notifications-for-Twitch-live/README.md

 Any additional required error checking should be added.

+Get username from user_id and include in message.txt.

 Set up my program in an app of some sort that allows users to subscribe for text and/or email updates without having to go through the entire process described above!

 ## Useful Links